Account by Administrator frequently asked questions

 Public computers or tablets are available at local libraries and community centres.

-We recommend using the online form because they are processed faster and works out if you need to pay the Annual Administration Fee.
+We recommend using the online form because they are processed faster and calculate whether you need to pay the Annual Administration Fee.

 If you want to submit a hard copy (paper-based) ABA form, you need to ask VCAT for permission.